Greenock and Port Glasgow Tramways

 Greenock and Port Glasgow Tramways Great War conductresses

 The G&PGTCo's first Great War conductresses in their tailored uniforms and felt bonnets (with standard BETCo cap badge).
-The lady on the left is called Matilda Morgan, and she became the first motorwoman on the system.
+The lady on the left is called Matilda Morgan, who became the first motorwoman on the system.

 Greenock and Port Glasgow Tramways Great War conductresses and drivers